 “If you act the part, you will become the part, and … there is no better way than rehearsing your acting before the mirror.” – Claude Bristol

-I really enjoy how Claude Bristol writes about using the mirror as a tool for self-improvement.
-He covers multiple areas that you can focus on, including your mindset, your eyes, your speech, and your posture.
-And he makes it all seem so achievable.
+I enjoy how Claude Bristol writes about using the mirror as a tool for self-improvement.
+He covers multiple areas you can focus on, including your mindset, eyes, speech, and posture.
+And he makes it all seem achievable.

 “Build yourself into the person you wish to be.
-Surely, if some of the world’s most outstanding men and women use this mirror technique to build themselves and increase their influence over other people, you can use it for your own special requirements.” – Claude Bristol
+Surely, if some of the world’s most outstanding men and women use this mirror technique to build themselves and increase their influence, … you can use it for your own … requirements.” – Claude Bristol

-I challenge you and I challenge myself to use the mirror technique.
+I challenge you and myself to use the mirror technique.
 We get to apply it and see what happens.
 I’ve used the mirror technique before, but not to the full extent detailed in “The Magic of Believing.”
-I consider how much my life can improve with using the mirror technique at least twice a day, and it’s an encouraging thought.
+I consider how much my life can improve by using the mirror technique at least twice daily; it’s an encouraging thought.

-Share with me in the comments section below how using the mirror technique in the various ways described above help you.
-I look forward to hearing about your experience with that.
+Please share in the comments section below how using the mirror technique in the various ways described above helps you.

 The Source of Ideas

-“Ideas which come to us intuitively … come as a result of our accumulated knowledge or because of something we may have seen or heard in earlier times.” – Claude Bristol
+“Ideas which come to us intuitively … come as a result of our accumulated knowledge or because of something we may have seen or heard.” – Claude Bristol

 There are countless times when I’ve ignored my intuition.
-And you know what?
-My intuition was right.
-So, Claude Bristol is certainly correct when he wrote that it’s wise to trust your intuitions and to heed them.
+And my intuition was right.
+So, Claude Bristol is correct when he wrote that it’s wise to trust your intuitions and heed them.